berkeley-gif/coeqwal-website/README.md

 ## How to run

 See package.json for scripts.
-Here is how to explicitly run the dev script.
-Note that after running the build scripts, the builds will appear in the .next/ directory of each app.
+Note that after running the build scripts, the builds will appear in the `.next/` directory of each app.
 You can run the built app by running `pnpm start` in the app's directory.

+Here is how to explicitly run the dev script:

-### Start all apps in development mode
+### Run all apps in development mode

 ```sh
 pnpm dev
 ```

-### Start a Specific App
+### Run a specific app only

 To run a specific app (e.g., main), navigate to its directory and start it: